suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Both cases require some upfront communication interaction to distribute these keys to the involved communication parties.
-This interaction may be provided by an device management protocol, as described in {{RFC9019}}, or may be executed earlier in the lifecycle of the device, for example during manufacturing or during commissioning.
-In addition to the keying material key identifiers and algorithm information needs to be provisioned.
+This interaction may be provided by a device management protocol, as described in {{RFC9019}}, or may be executed earlier in the lifecycle of the device, for example during manufacturing or during commissioning.
+In addition to the keying material key identifiers and algorithm information need to be provisioned.
 This specification places no requirements on the structure of the key identifier.